 John McDonough is a singer/songwriter from Chicago, Illinois, whose shows span six decades of hits combined with unique and moving originals.
 John's acoustic guitar work, passionate vocals, and personal lyrics result in a modern singer/songwriter sound rarely heard.

-John is very excited to release his new concept EP, 'We'll Answer The Call,' June 17th, 2022.
+John released his new concept EP, 'We'll Answer The Call,' on June 17th, 2022.
 This EP tells the true story of Joe Rantz, the Washington Husky rowing team, and their epic bid to win gold in the 1936 Berlin Olympic Games.
-He is also very excited to get back into Roxie, his small RV, and tour the United States.
+John is very pleased with the great reviews and feedback this EP has received.
+He is very excited to get back into Roxie, his small RV, and tour the United States promoting his latest release.